Broccoliux/dragonfly/journal.md

 so i am not making all in one vody this will be in parts the main base and 4 arms, that why i am also adding the stabilizer for better flights, so it wont woble much.

 <img width="1365" height="767" alt="image" src="https://github.com/user-attachments/assets/da10d4da-c993-4c53-9ff2-d14b91662e7e" />

+so i ma switching from lapse to hacktime, setup in freecad, cuzz lapse sucks.